vertretungsplanme/substitution-schedule-parser/README.md

 Builds are available through JCenter, you can find instructions how to use it with different build systems [here](https://bintray.com/johan12345/maven/substitution-schedule-parser/_latestVersion).

+When you use the library in your own project or do any modifications to it, please take note of the [License](#license) it is distributed under.
+I would also appreciate it if you'd tell me what exciting projects you are using the library in, just drop me a mail at info@vertretungsplan.me!

+If you run into problems using this library, you can simply [report an issue](https://github.com/johan12345/substitution-schedule-parser/issues/new) and I will try to help you as soon as possible.

 ## Supported substitution schedule software systems
 Below you find the currently supported substitution schedule softwares and the corresponding values for `SubstitutionScheduleData.setApi()`: